libxml-raku/LibXML-raku/docs/Dtd/ElementContent.md

 method potential-children(UInt :$max = 255) returns Array
 ```

-Returns an array (up to size `$max`) of names, summarizing possible content for the nodes and its immediate children.
+Returns an array (up to size `$max`) of names, summarizing possible content for the node and its immediate children.

 ### method prefix